Foxinatel/COMS20012-Notes/csb.typ

 #colbreak()

 == SQL Injection
-Used to manipulate operations on databases, with the eventual goal of complete control over it.
+Used to manipulate operations on databases, with the eventual goal of complete control over it

 == Cross-site scripting (XSS)
 - Attacker injects malicious scripts into web applications